-During the physical exam, your doctor will move your leg, and especially your hip joint, around in various positions to check for pain and evaluate your hip's range of motion.
-He or she may also want to watch you walk.
+Your health care provider will take a history of your discomfort.
+The physical exam will likely involve moving your leg, and especially your hip joint, into various positions to check for pain and evaluate your hip's range of motion.
+He or she might also watch you walk.

-A hip labral tear rarely occurs in isolation.
-In most cases, other structures within the hip joint also have sustained injuries.
+A hip labral tear rarely occurs by itself.
+In most cases, other structures within the hip joint also have injuries.
 X-rays are excellent at visualizing bone.
-They can check for fractures and for structural abnormalities.
+They can check for arthritis and for structural problems.

-Treatment choices will depend on the severity of your symptoms.
-Some people recover with conservative treatments in a few weeks, while others may require arthroscopic surgery to repair or remove the torn portion of the labrum.
+Treatment depends on how severe your symptoms are.
+Some people recover in a few weeks with conservative treatments, including rest and modified activities; others need arthroscopic surgery to repair the torn portion of the labrum.

-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), can relieve pain and reduce inflammation.
+Nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), can relieve pain and reduce inflammation.
 Pain can also be controlled temporarily with an injection of corticosteroids into the joint.

-A physical therapist can teach you exercises to maximize hip range of motion and hip strength and stability.
-Therapists can also analyze the movements you perform that put stress on your hip joint and help you avoid these forces.
+A physical therapist can teach you exercises to increase your hip's range of motion and build hip and core strength and stability.
+Therapists can also teach you to avoid movements that put stress on your hip joint.

 Surgical and other procedures

-If conservative treatments don't relieve your symptoms, your doctor may recommend arthroscopic surgery — in which a fiber-optic camera and surgical tools are inserted via small incisions in your skin.
+If conservative treatments don't relieve your symptoms, your health care provider might recommend arthroscopic surgery — in which a fiber-optic camera and surgical tools are inserted via small incisions in your skin.

-Depending on the cause and extent of the tear, the surgeon may cut out and remove the torn piece of labrum or repair the torn tissue by sewing it back together.
+Depending on the cause and extent of the tear, the surgeon might remove the torn piece of labrum or repair the torn tissue by sewing it back together.

 Preparing for your appointment

-While you may initially consult your family physician, he or she may refer you to a doctor who specializes in hip disorders or sports medicine.
+Your health care provider might refer you to a doctor who specializes in hip disorders or sports medicine.

 What you can do

-You may want to write a list that includes:
+Make a list that includes:

-- Detailed descriptions of your symptoms
+- Detailed descriptions of your symptoms and when they began

-- Information about medical problems you've had
+- Other medical problems you've had

-- All the medications and dietary supplements you take
+- All medications, vitamins and other dietary supplements you take, including doses

-- Questions you want to ask the doctor
+- Questions to ask the health care provider

 What to expect from your doctor

-- Where exactly does it hurt?
+- Where exactly is your pain?

-- Does any activity make the pain better or worse?
+- Does anything make the pain better or worse?